HOW TO USE MOULDINGS

 - 2 part epoxy glue for fast adhesion.
 Make sure you key the back of the moulding a little with sandpaper.
 This will produce a slightly rough surface that the glue can grip.
 Use tape or a clamp to hold the piece in place while the glue cures.

-- Another fast adhesion method is using a cyanoacryate/accelerator system such as the Everbuild Mitre Fast Kit.
+- Another fast adhesion method is using a cyanoacryate/accelerator system such as the Bob Smith Industries Cyanoacrylate Glue range, or Everbuild Mitre Fast Kit.

 - Construction adhesive (for example no nails).

 - Hot glue gun, though do be careful (have a tub of cold water on hand for dunking if you get glue on your fingers) and make sure you don’t apply too much glue as it can cause bulk behind the moulding.
-Be sure to use a high quality hot glue as cheap ones can peel off.
+Be sure to use a high quality hot glue as cheap ones can peel off, and key each surfac to be glues well as hot glue does not like sticking to smooth surfaces

 - PVA or Wood Glue is great, but you will need to clamp or tape the moulding in place until the glue dries.